rnealis/Raspberry-Pi-solar-weather-station/README.md

 Charge Controller: https://www.amazon.com/PowMr-60a-Charge-Controller-Adjustable/dp/B07KW4DHX6/ref=sr_1_2?keywords=powmr+60a+charge+controller&qid=1556820017&s=electronics&sr=8-2

-# Transmission and storage of data
+# Transmission and Storage of Data

 This weather station is meant to be autonomous, we are trying to avoid the inconvenience of traveling to collect data from the weather station.
 In order to solve this problem, we use a cellular transmission module.
 While we do plan on transmitting the data, we also plan on storing a copy of the data onboard.
 While we have not finalized the data transmission and storage algorithms, the next paragraph outlines our plans and contains the beginnings of our code for this process.